Utah Horseback Riding Vacations: Inn to Inn Trail Rides

 Breakfasts and dinners will be a “sampler” of the remarkable quality of cuisine at a range of local restaurants.
 Lunches will be eaten on the trail.
 Time away from the lodge may vary day to day, but as a general rule, you should plan to depart by nine each morning and to return about six in the evening.
 The rides are leisurely and might be divided into two groups, one group going a longer distance and one a shorter distance.
 Daily travel time to or from our trailhead averages about twenty minutes.

 Torrey Lodging Info:

 Inn-to-Inn Trail Rides depart from Torrey, Utah.
 Torrey is a town of a little over 200 population, which is located at the junction of State Highways 12, and 24 near the west entrance of Capitol Reef National Park.
 We use one of the area’s three best inns for lodging our guests during the ride’s first three nights.
-You will lodge at Torrey Schoolhouse B & B, The Lodge at Red River, or Muley Twist Inn.
+You will lodge at Torrey Schoolhouse B & B, The Red Sands Hotel, or the Muley Twist Inn.
 The inn used will be specified with confirmation of ride reservation.

 Boulder Lodging Info:

 Inn Rides end in Boulder, Utah.
 Boulder is a tiny town with big scenery.
 It is famous as the last town in the continental United States which could be reached by automobile–1938.
 It is located on Highway 12–named by AAA Auto Club as one of the three most scenic roads in America–forty miles south of Torrey.
 Lodging is quite scarce; we’ll stay at either the Boulder Mountain Lodge or Pole’s Place for our last three nights based on availability.

 This is a sample itinerary of several trails we may use.
 Each trail is unique and we’ll highlight the best trails for the conditions.